 Dr. Burrascano’s timely and detailed video reveals clearly why many remain ill.
 There are stake holders who are purposely using their power to deny thousands if not millions proper diagnosis and treatment for a disease that is over 40 years old.
 There are nuances to treating Lyme that researchers and therefore doctors are still not taking into account, which means doctors are utilizing flawed and biased studies from the Dark Ages in treating patients.
 Extremely ill patients are left to suffer.

-Most researchers continue to fixate on the acute phase, ignore published animals studies, international studies, the advice and experience of Lyme doctors trained by ILADS, and purposely suppress much better testing.
+Most researchers continue to fixate on the acute phase, ignore published animal studies, international studies, the advice and experience of Lyme doctors trained by ILADS, and purposely suppress much better testing.

-It is imperative that we continue to educate ourselves and others, so we do not fall prey to ancient perceptions of a disease that has become a pandemic and shows no signs of slowing down.
+It is imperative that we continue to educate ourselves and others, so we do not fall prey to ancient perceptions of a disease that has become a very real pandemic that shows no signs of slowing down.

 Medicine fails when it quits listening.